zhiftyDK/animepahe-gui/README.md

 - **Download Support**: Download anime episodes directly through the GUI tool with real-time progress tracking, speed monitoring, and ETA display
 - **Searchable Content**: Search for animes with a search string, it done using rapidfuzz.
 - **MKV Audio Track Merging**: When multiple languages are selected you can merge all audio tracks into one mkv file.
 Allowing for langauge selection in certain video players like Windows Media Player.
+**Self-Updating**: Automatically update to the latest version when running the app

 ## 🚀 Installation